 That hope itself is on life support.
 Every day, Donald Trump takes another action to dismantle something I have counted on– to draw a breath of clean air when I brace up to briefly ambulate to our deck on the south end of our house–a home which also seems to know that something has made it unsafe to be in this country at this time, as it lists back into the sapling poplars that are surrounding and occluding it from view, settling into the earth..

-Here, where I live with my husband and our Golden Retrievers, where I am about to turn 70 and he is 76, where we rendezvous for a cup of coffee to take a break from writing projects for part of the day, or to peer together into the virtual world to at least see and “speak to” a like-minded person, we have created something of a hermetic world brought about by as I disclosed, my disabilities, our mutual aging, the welcome distraction and demands of our beautiful dogs who take us out of ourselves– and in perhaps in an unconscious reaction to the theft of our country by the Trump machine which looks ever more like a Putin machine, and one pervaded by a criminal mentality and disregard for the rule of law that in theory has separated America from your every-day dictatorship..
+Here, where I live with my husband and our Golden Retrievers, where I am about to turn 70 and he is 76, where we rendezvous for a cup of coffee to take a break from writing projects for part of the day, or to peer together into the virtual world to at least see and “speak to” a like-minded person, we have created something of a hermetic sanctuary brought about by as I disclosed, my disabilities, our mutual aging, the welcome distraction and demands of our beautiful dogs who take us out of ourselves– and in perhaps in an unconscious reaction to the theft of our country by the Trump machine which looks ever more like a Putin machine, and one pervaded by a criminal mentality and disregard for the rule of law that in theory only has separated America from your every-day dictatorship..

 I have heard it said that anger is depression turned inward.
 Try rage.
 On some mornings, I vacillate between an impulse to follow Anthony Bourdain into oblivion and wanting to find someone, anyone, to be my proxy in taking this heap of self-blind protoplasm out— to take a page from the deeply paranoid communities in the deep American south where citizen militias are teaching their toddlers to shoot AR 15’s because they live on the idea that the government at some point will make them give up their guns.
 In my darkest moments I think, “We are overdue for an assassination.” .